 Fitbit Inc. launched a new, large-scale study to test its devices’ capabilities of detecting Atrial Fibrillation, or irregular heart rhythms.
 This phenomenon is the most common form of heart rhythm irregularity found in the human heart.
-It also increases the risk of stroke and is usually prevalent in the population above the age of 65.
+It can even increase the risk of having a stroke, usually prevalent in the population above the age of 65.

 Following Apple’s Path to Success